Skip to content

 3. High-level position of responsibility for sustainability?

-The company reports that it has a Head of Sustainability at a high-level position of responsibility for sustainability.
+The company reports that it has a head of ESG in a high-level position of responsibility for sustainability.

 • Y